brikis98/ping-play/README.md

 just send the browser a 500 error or a redirect!

 Instead, you must handle errors by injecting JavaScript code into your stream that displays the message when it arrives in the browser or redirects the user as necessary.
+See `MoreBigPipeExamples#errorHandling` for an example.

 ### Caching